enst80/mediawiki-extensions-Auth_remoteuser/README.md

 Installation
 ------------

 Copy this extension directory `Auth_remoteuser/` into your mediawiki extension folder `extensions/`.
 Then add the following line to your global configuration file `LocalSettings.php`:

     wfLoadExtension( 'Auth_remoteuser' );

 Take account of the global permissions for account creation.
 At least one of them must be `true` for anonymous users to led this extension create accounts for users as of yet unknown to the wiki database.
-(If you set this to `false`, then automatic login works only for users who have a wiki account already.):
+If you set this to `false`, then automatic login works only for users who have a wiki account already.:

     $wgGroupPermission['*']['createaccount'] = true;